bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Cloudy
+- Rain
-- 93% humidity
+- 92% humidity
-- 6 mph wind
+- 8 mph wind
 - 100% cloud cover
 - 42 AQI 🟩
-- 0.4 inches of rain in the past 24 hours
+- 0.85 inches of rain in the past 24 hours
-- 1.29 inches of rain expected in the next 72 hours
+- 1.24 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>